World Sportscar Championship: Official names

+Titles were given to manufacturers from 1953 to 1984 and to teams from 1985 to 1992.

 Races

 The most famous event was the 24 Hours of Le Mans which was the part of the championship in every season except of the 1956, 1975–79 and 1989–90 seasons.
 The 24 Hours of Daytona followed near-continuous inclusion on the World Sportscar Championship.
-In 1982, the race was dropped as the series attempted to cut costs by both keeping teams in Europe and running shorter race.
+In 1982, the race was dropped as the series attempted to cut costs by both keeping teams in Europe and running shorter races.
 Among others, the following races also counted towards the championships in certain years: